 An unexcused absence is an unauthorized absence from school, such as: oversleeping, car trouble, non-medical appointments, babysitting, pre-approved family absences beyond five days, completing school work at home or leaving class or school grounds without permission.
-Students will be subject to disciplinary action after two days of Unexcused Absences.
+At Parkside, students will be subject to disciplinary action after two days of Unexcused Absences.